adobe/aepsdk-core-ios/Documentation/EventHub/Contract.md

 ### Extension:

 - Extension owns a dispatch queue.
-- All the listeners from the same extension are running on the same dispatch queue
+- All the listeners from the same extension are running on the same dispatch queue.
-- It is impossible that two listeners will be running simultaneously
+- It is impossible that two listeners from the same extension can be running simultaneously.

-### Registration:
+### Extension Registration:

-- All the extensions are being registered at the same time, simultaneously, when the public `start` method gets called.
+- All the initial extensions are being registered at the same time, simultaneously, when the public `start` method gets called.
 - init() always runs before onRegistered()
-- Avoid reading shared state of any other extension during initialization or registration.
-- Do minimal job in init()
-- Register listeners, init data queues, read local storage inside onRegister
-- The order of extensions registration is unknown
+- The order of extensions registration is unknown, how fast an extension can finish its registration is unknown.

 ### UnRegistration: